curityio/getting-started-authenticator/README.md

 # Getting Started Authenticator

-An example authenticator plugin to teach the main foundational behaviors.
+An example authenticator plugin to teach the main foundational behaviors:

+- Implementing Forms and Navigation between them
+- Dealing with Input and Validation
+- Managing State and using Custom Data

 ## Example Use Case

-getting-started-authenticator
-A getting started authenticator plugin to explain use of forms, handlers, navigation and custom data
+The authenticator follows a wizard that uses three screens to collect data, after which the user is authenticated:

+IMAGES

+## HTTP Endpoints and Handlers

+- Each form has an HTTP endpoint and uses handlers
+- Handlers manage data and validation
+- Handlers use SDK objects to perform the deeper work

+## Advanced Cases